 In the following example users on the main office internal network can connect to the branch office internal network and vice versa.
-Communication between the two networks takes place in an encrypted VPN tunnel that connects the two DFL-200 Network Security Firewalls across the Internet.
+Communication between the two networks takes place in an encrypted IPSec VPN tunnel that connects the two DFL-200 NetDefend Firewalls across the Internet.
 Users on the internal networks are not aware that when they connect to a computer on the other network that the connection runs across the Internet.

 As shown in the example, you can use the DFL-200 to protect a branch office and a small main office.
-Both of these DFL-200s can be configured as IPSec VPN gateways to create the VPN that connects the branch office network to the main office network.
+Both of these DFL-200s can be configured as IPSec VPN gateways to create a VPN tunnel that connects the branch office network to the main office network.

-The example shows a VPN between two internal networks, but you can also create VPN tunnels between an internal network behind one VPN gateway and a DMZ network behind another or between two DMZ networks.
+The example shows an IPSec VPN between two internal networks.
+One may also create VPN tunnels between an internal network behind one VPN gateway and a DMZ network behind another or between two remote

+DMZ networks.
 The networks at the ends of the VPN tunnel are selected when you configure the VPN policy.

-Creating a LAN-to-LAN VPN Tunnel
+Creating a LAN-to-LAN IPSec VPN Tunnel